-Admission and Graduation Requirements for a BS degree in Early Childhood Education:
+For a BS degree in Early Childhood Education and Special Education:

-Applicants to the Early Childhood Education program should have completed at least 48 credits with a minimum overall GPA of 2.8.
+Applicants to the Dual Certification Program in Early Childhood and Special Education should have completed at least 48 credits with a minimum overall GPA of 2.8.
 (Candidates must graduate with a GPA of at least 3.0 to obtain certification.)
-Students must satisfy the Pennsylvania state requirement of passing a test of basic skills in reading, writing, and mathematics-for example, the Praxis Core Academic Skills for Educators or the Pre-service Academic Performance Assessment (PAPA)-before admission to the program.
+Before admission to the program, students must satisfy the Pennsylvania basic skills requirement by passing tests in reading, writing, and mathematics-for example, the Praxis Core Academic Skills for Educators or the Pre-service Academic Performance Assessment (PAPA)-or by having qualifying SAT or ACT scores.